AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] EM: Remove all negative stain functionality.
+Implement a simple "converter" that can multiply all map entries by -1 if needed.
+Simpler code without losing support for anything.
+ * [ ] Dataset & Histogram: Basically same class, can maybe be combined somehow?
  * [ ] EMFitter: We have a lot of measurements that fit their pdb structures really well.
 Try to generate maps from the pdb structures and see if they also fit their maps well.
  * [ ] EMFitter: Fit 12752, 12753 trypsin-activated
  * [ ] EMFitter: Base body cutoff values on map.
 Right now no performance improvement is gained for low densities.